kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 I'm lying low now.

-I only help people closer to my circle and I don't over extend myself.
+I only help people closer to my circle and I don't overextend myself.

 I say no every now and then and discovered that people won't hate me for not being able to help.